Menu

 • Redesigned web content and pages to make explicit out commitment to equality, diversity and inclusion

-• Introduced weekly staff-student drop in sessions / coffee and cake afternoons
+• Introduced weekly staff-student drop-in sessions and coffee and cake afternoons

 • Maintained an almost 50:50 gender balance in presenters at both human and physical geography seminar series for the past 5 years